Klortho/JatsTagLibrary/README.md

 XML files used to produce the tag library documentation, so I had to start with the HTML files downloaded from jats.nlm.nih.gov.

-### Downloaded the JATS Tag Library documentation from the NLM FTP site
+### Downloaded the official JATS Tag Library documentation

 Version 1.0 of each of the three main tag sets was downloaded from [ftp://ftp.ncbi.nlm.nih.gov/pub/jats](ftp://ftp.ncbi.nlm.nih.gov/pub/jats), extracted, and then imported into this Git repository, with [this commit](https://github.com/Klortho/JatsTagLibrary/commit/ba87a7309da8f3350a7128a52320183f4c5b177d).

+Note that the version I downloaded from the FTP site, on 2013-10-09, does not match the version served from jats.nlm.nih.gov.
+The downloaded version indicates, at the bottom of every page, "Version of May 2012".
+The pages served from the offical website say, "Version of August 2012".

+### Use HTML tidy to convert to well-formed XHTML

 Ran HTML tidy on all of the HTML files to convert them into well-formed XHTML.
 For example,